swiftlang/swift-evolution/visions/memory-safety.md

 }
 ```

-The specific syntax chosen will be the subject of a specific proposal, and need not be determined by this vision document.
+The specific syntax chosen will be the subject of a specific proposal, and need not be determined by this  document.
 Regardless, a Swift module that enables strict safety checking must limit its use of unsafe constructs to `@unsafe` declarations or those parts of the code that have acknowledged local use of unsafe constructs.

 ### Auditability